Open Source Intelligence

 To get a little more granular, OSINT can help identify a wide range of cyber threats, including:

-• Credential Dumps: Detecting large dumps of usernames and passwords that could be used for credential stuffing attacks.
+• Credential Stuffing: Detecting large dumps of usernames and passwords that could be used for credential stuffing attacks.

-• Login Attempts: Monitoring for unusual login attempts and failed login patterns indicative of credential stuffing efforts.
+• Login Attempts: Monitoring for unusual login attempts and failed login patterns which may indicate a credential stuffing attack.

 • Phishing Domains: Identifying newly registered or suspicious domains used for phishing attacks.